Serge-X/liveconsolePage/README.md

-This is the webpage for the consoles Desktop Website.
+This is the webpage for the consoles Desktop Website built using reactJS.